The 5 Best Small Business Loans for Women

 Accion is perfect for small woman-owned businesses which need a small amount of capital to get up and going.
 Overall, Accion is one of the best alternative (non-bank) startup term loan providers outside of the SBA.
 Learn more in our Accion review.

-Fundation loans are a little bit more difficult to get than some online loans, but they are still easier to qualify for than traditional bank loans.
+Fundation (see our review) loans are a little bit more difficult to get than some online loans, but they are still easier to qualify for than traditional bank loans.
 Fundation, est. 2011, also boasts very quick time to funding — typically less than a week — and fair interest rates.
 Fundation provides term loans in the forms of working capital loans and business expansion loans.

 Fundation’s helpful customer service and transparent policies make them a very respected institution in the world of alternative lending.

 Applicants must have a credit score of at least 600 and have been in business for at least 2 years, with annual revenues of at least $100k.
 Additionally, you must have at least three full-time employees (including yourself).

 Apply for a Fundation loan via the form on their website.
 After this, they may provide you with an estimated quote.
 Within 24 hours of filling out the app, a representative will call you and let you know your approval status.
 The time from application to funding is usually between 2 and 7 days.

 While not appropriate for small startups, Fundation provides high-quality term loans for established women-owned businesses looking to expand.
 Learn more in our Fundation review.